ManuelIni/ai-lofi/README.md

 This project was made during the module COMPP by Guillaume Massol at Lucern University of Applied Sciences and Arts.

 ## The Model
-We used HarmonAI's Dance Diffusion model, specifically the pretrained checkpoint "jmann-small-190k".
+We used HarmonAI's Dance Diffusion model, specifically the pretrained checkpoints "maestro-150k" and "jmann-small-190k".

 ## The Notebooks
 There are two colab notebooks by HarmonAI for their Diffusion model, one to generate audio, and another one to finetune their models.